-"In Malta there are many students, there is no established home-work routine, it is another rhythm", explains Vicente, who admits that he remembered a lot about food, family and friends.
-Every time he has returned to Dénia, he has passed through Les Rotes and his grandparents' house in Els Campussos.
-For him his stay in Malta has been a personal growth of more than seven years.
+"In Malta there are a lot of students, there is no established home-work routine, it's another rhythm," Vicente explains to us, who admits that he remembered a lot about food, family and friends.
+Every time he has returned to Dénia he has gone through Les Rotes and by his grandparents' house in Els Campussos.
+For him, his stay in Malta has been a personal growth of more than seven years.

 The most important thing that he has given him has been meeting people from all over the world, with different mentalities, cultures and ways of thinking.